 A continuous program of pasture improvement is being carried out each year by fertilizing and applying minerals, and seeding white dutch clover. ladino clover, hard seeded crimson clover, and common lespedeza, on the natural stand of carpet and bermuda grass.
-In 1950 one plot of about twenty acres was seeded in Kentucky 31 Fescue grass, a comparatively new grass in this area, with ladino or crimson clover.
+In 1950 one plot of about ten to fifteen acres will be seeded in Kentucky 31 Fescue grass, a comparatively new grass in this area, with ladino or crimson clover.
 About twenty acres of corn, two acres of sugar cane ,twenty acres of oats and about eight or ten acres of truck crops, such as sweet and irish potatoes, crowder peas and garden vegetables are grown each year.
 The other cultivated land is devoted to hay.